• Skip to primary navigation

 5. Spoon the muffin batter into a 12 hole muffin tin lined with muffin cases and bake in a preheated oven for 18 minutes.

-6. Whilst the muffins are cooling, whisk together the frosting ingredients, and once the muffins cool to touch, drizzle or spread the frosting on and allow to set.
+6. Whilst the muffins are cooling, whisk together the frosting ingredients, and once the muffins cool, drizzle or spread the frosting on and allow to set.

 Step by step photo instructions for making cinnamon spiced pumpkin muffins with cream cheese frosting.